awsdocs/aws-robomaker-developer-guide/doc_source/API_CreateDeploymentJob.md

  ** [tags](#API_CreateDeploymentJob_RequestSyntax) **   <a name="robomaker-CreateDeploymentJob-request-tags"></a>
 A map that contains tag keys and tag values that are attached to the deployment job\.
 Type: String to string map
+Map Entries: Minimum number of 0 items\.
+Maximum number of 50 items\.
 Key Length Constraints: Minimum length of 1\.
 Maximum length of 128\.
 Key Pattern: `[a-zA-Z0-9 _.\-\/+=:]*`
 Value Length Constraints: Minimum length of 0\.
 Maximum length of 256\.